madhums/ds101/README.md

 - `data`: Contains data which is mounted on to minio
 - `db_data`: Postgres database persistant volumne
 - `metabase_data`: Metabase data persistant volume

-## Code style

-- Use yapf with facebook style
-- Pylint for linting

 ---